nandagopannk/Instagram-Username-Generator/README.md

 # Instagram-Username-Generator
-This Pythob project will help you to create a instagram username with ease.....
+This Python project will help you to create a instagram username with ease.....

 How to create:
 Step 1: Copy the code from main.py